Cloud GPU Pricing

 These infrastructure improvements create opportunities for better GPU use and improved cost economics.
 The data center market trends show how power improvements, cooling advances, and networking progress are reducing costs.

 Thunder Compute's orchestration technology allows features like swapping GPU types, persistent storage across instance lifecycle, and near-instant scaling.
-These features come from software improvements rather than hardware scale, which allows us to pass savings directly to users.
+These features come from software improvements rather than hardware scale, which allows us to pass savings on to users.

 The GPU-as-a-service market analysis suggests that competition will increasingly focus on developer experience, reliability, and specialized features rather than price competition alone.